pierrep/devart-template/project_summary.md

 We are deluged with options and configuration possibilities these days.
 Tele-roulette is a solution to this.
 Just sink onto the couch and switch on the box.

 ## Links to External Libraries
-Some libraries and github repositories used to build this project
+Some libraries and github repositories used to build this project:

 [youtube-dl project](rg3.github.io/youtube-dl "youtube-dl")
 [openFramework ofxJSON Addon](https://github.com/bakercp/ofxJSON "ofxJSON")